Keon-T/ticket-lifecycle/README.md

 <p>
 Another new a ticket as an end user opening new ticket as karen with help topic reporting business critical outage/report problem</p>
 Pretending that we are the cfo making a ticket report a problem personal computer issues setting priority to emergency classifying SLA sev B attempt to call,contact with RESPONSE to problem and set status to resolved

+Set Properties to all the tickets; do SEV-A (SysAdmins last), observe ticket becomes inaccessible Switch to admin panel and assign yourself View-access to Sys Admins Switch to agent panel and observe the escalated ticket Observe that you can no longer make changes to it

 <br />